We’ve always worked from home.

 In short, it all comes down to separation.

 There must be a “work” you and “home” you.
-Even though both “yous” occupy the same body, and now the same building, they must be kept apart if both of “you” are going to make it through this.
+Even though both “yous” occupy the same body, and now the same building, you have to keep them apart.
+It's the only way both of “you” are going to make it through this.

-Each can potentially impact the other negatively, if not kept in their respective corners of the sandbox.
+Each can impact the other negatively, if not kept in their corners of the sandbox.
 George Costanza explained it best:

 The Work Space

-As I write this, there are about 7 billion blog posts coming out with advice on what the ideal home office should look like.
 This post isn’t about standing desks; the setup is up to you.
-But here’s what’s truly the most important factor about the home work space, from our years of experience:
+But here’s the most important factor about the home work space, from our years of experience:

 It’s a separate space.

 Choose a corner of a room, and block it off with as much of a physical barrier as possible.
-Folding screens are a good option, but even if you don’t have any way to “block” the work space from the living space, you absolutely must define the work space.
+Folding screens are a good option.
+But even if you don’t have any way to “block” the work space from the living space, you must define the work space.

-Something as simple as a carpet or a wall hanging can represent the “border” between the home office and the living space.
+Something as simple as a carpet or a wall hanging can be the “border” between the home office and the living space.
 Whatever the “border” is, however symbolic, it has to be there.

 In fact, symbolism might be the most important aspect.
 The barrier has to be firm in your head, even if it’s barely there physically.